Painkiller Detox and Withdrawal

 If you or someone you know abuses prescription painkillers or has made unsuccessful attempts at quitting, immediate treatment is essential.
 During this process, it is important to understand that managing opioid withdrawal can be a trying process, as the symptoms have the potential to be overwhelmingly uncomfortable and can trigger relapse.

 Supervised detox helps to alleviate discomfort associated with opioid withdrawal and set the stage for a comprehensive addiction treatment program.

 Drugabuse.com is an American Addiction Centers (AAC) resource and a leading provider in opioid detox and recovery.
-If you are seeking help for yourself or a loved, then consider treatment at an AAC facility.
-You can reach us by phone 1-888-744-0069 24/7 to discuss your path to detox and recovery.
+If you are seeking help for yourself or a loved one, consider treatment at an AAC facility.
+You can reach us free of charge by phone at 24/7 to discuss your path to detox and recovery.
 You can also use our free and confidential insurance checker to see if your provider covers detox and treatment.
 American Addiction Centers accepts many insurance plans and can work with you on a manageable payment plan.